Beyond Single-Turn: A Survey on Multi-Turn Interactions with Large Language Models: Open Challenges

-Beyond datasets, the metrics and criteria for judging multi-turn interactions remain open for improvement.
-Traditional metrics (e.g. single-turn accuracy or BLEU for responses) fail to capture the nuanced qualities of a dialogue.
-There is a need for more fine-grained metrics that evaluate specific aspects of multi-turn performance, as well as holistic metrics for entire conversations:
+Beyond datasets, the metrics for evaluating multi-turn interactions remain inadequate.
+Traditional measures such as single-turn accuracy or BLEU fail to capture dialogue-level qualities, motivating both fine-grained turn-level metrics and holistic conversation-level criteria.

-\paragraph{Capability Evaluation at A Fine-Grained Level} Multi-turn benchmarks like MT-Bench-101 emphasize evaluating discrete abilities (e.g. logical consistency, factual recall, politeness) at the turn level \cite{bai2024mt}.
-Fine-grained scoring can reveal which skills degrade over a conversation (for example, a model might maintain grammar and politeness but lose factual accuracy after many turns).
-However, designing such granular rubrics is challenging – it requires identifying and weighting many sub-skills, and often necessitates expert annotation or LLM-as-judge for each aspect.
-The field is exploring rubrics and checklists for each turn or response (as in MultiChallenge’s instance-level rubrics \citep{sirdeshmukh2025multichallenge}, but no standardized set of fine-grained metrics has been universally adopted yet.
+\paragraph{Fine-Grained Capability Evaluation} Benchmarks like MT-Bench-101 evaluate discrete abilities---logical consistency, factual recall, politeness---at the turn level \citep{bai2024mt}, revealing which skills degrade over a conversation.
+Fine-grained scoring can expose, for instance, that a model maintains fluency but loses factual accuracy after many turns.
+Designing such rubrics is challenging, requiring careful identification and weighting of sub-skills along with expert annotation or LLM-as-judge evaluation.
+MultiChallenge's instance-level rubrics \citep{sirdeshmukh2025multichallenge} represent progress in this direction, but no universally adopted standard has yet emerged.

+Several recent resources push this decomposition much further.
+CMT-Eval organizes evaluation around speech acts, personas, and scenario difficulty \citep{tian2025cmteval}; MedMT-Bench uses instance-level rubrics and atomic test points for long medical conversations \citep{yang2026medmtbench}; and AskBench and ClarifyMT-Bench score not only answer quality but whether the model asked, what it asked, and whether it stopped clarifying appropriately \citep{zhao2026askbench, luo2025clarifymtbench}.
+In specialized settings, \citet{fang2026holdlureselfcorrect} further isolate premature commitment, evidence timing, and self-correction as separate dimensions of multi-turn reasoning failure.